reruo321/CPP-Self-Study/README.md

 This repository covers everything I have studied mainly on C++, and C and assembly.

 * Personal Solutions and Useful Algorithms for Online Programming Problems
-* Standard C++ STL and Other Useful 3rd-party Libraries
+* Standard C++ STL, and Other Useful 3rd-party Libraries
 * Assembly (x86, x64), C, C++, and Modern C++
 * Anything Else for Computer Science Tech.
 Interview